oooAHOYooo/oooAHOYooo.github.io/README.md

 # The Ultimate Master Plan (draft 2)
 ---
 ## Introduction
 The Ultimate Master Plan outlines a strategic vision to transform our platform into a fully code-independent solution.
 By leveraging a combination of in-house and customized external software, we aim to create a robust and self-reliant platform that eliminates dependencies on third-party services like Google or Facebook.
-This plan emphasizes a gradual and meticulous approach to achieving code independence.
+Our plan is for a gradual and meticulous approach to achieving code independence.

 ## Current Software Landscape
-Our platform currently utilizes a mix of in-house and external software.
-While some of the software solutions are developed internally, others are sourced from external vendors.
+Our scrappy little beauty of a platform currently utilizes a mix of in-house and external software.
 All software components are meticulously configured to align with our specific needs and requirements.
+But to be honest - the code is sloppy - if anyone is out there who can help - who likes to clean up code and makes things efficent - we could use some pro bono help.

 ## Rationale for Code Independence